nteract/docs/user-guides/getting-started-with-nteract.md

 ### Creating visualizations with the nteract Data Explorer

 The nteract Data Explorer is a built-in tool for visualizing pandas DataFrames within a notebook.
 To see an example of the Data Explorer in action, navigate to File > Open Example Notebook > python > Try the Data Explorer.
-By default, the Data Explorer renders the data in a rich, paginated table table.
+By default, the Data Explorer renders the data in a rich, paginated table.

 ![Data rendered in a rich table within the nteract Data Explorer](https://cldup.com/-0UimYM3wH.png)